Young Women in Public Affairs Award

 YWPA district/region and international Awards are made possible by generous contributions to the Zonta International Foundation Young Women in Public Affairs Award Fund.
 Our local YWPA awards are made possible by generous contributions to the Zonta Club of Santa Clarita Valley Foundation.
 You can make a difference in the lives of young women by donating today!

-Zonta Club of Santa Clarita Valley announces the Young Women in Public Affairs 2021 application is now available.
-Deadline for the application process is March 5, 2021.
+Zonta Club of Santa Clarita Valley announces the Young Women in Public Affairs 2021 application period is now closed.

 2020 Young Women in Public Affairs Winners